How to get to Isla Mujeres.

 Ultra Carga

 This ferry caters for both commercial and domestic vehicles.
 It is also a cheap alternative for backpackers wishing to save a dime.
 Tickets must be bought before boarding, and the lines of the vehicles waiting to board can be very long, so arrive an hour before boarding if crossing with your car.
 Be aware that Isla is small, and parking is scarce.
 The streets are very narrow, and much can be walked to.
-If you are going for a day trip, you might want to park your car on the Cancun side and hire a golf cart on Isla.
+If you are going on a day trip, you might want to park your car on the Cancun side and hire a golf cart in Isla.

 Crossing time is about 45 minutes, and allow an hour before boarding.